Quiet quitting – the trend where employees perform only their bare minimum job duties with no...

-Quiet Quitting - What is it and how to prevent it
+Quiet Quitting - What it is and how to prevent it

 There seems to always be a new trend in the corporate world.
 Recently, The Great Resignation was all we could read about every time we opened LinkedIn.
 Now, it's "quiet quitting."
 Contrary to popular belief, quiet quitting does not involve an employee actually quitting their job.
 It refers to an employee only doing what is laid out in their job description and nothing more without some form of extra compensation.
 It is a new way of fighting for work-life balance and moving away from the popular hustle culture.